 To verify program continuity and stability, ensuring that, through the transfer, the program maintains comparable personnel, clinical affiliations, resources, and curriculum so that the integrity of the educational experience is preserved.

 To provide clear, constructive guidance, outlining what the program must address to successfully complete the transfer process and identify any areas where improvement or additional documentation is needed.

-Review the Application for Transfer of Sponsorship, narrative and associated documents.
-At the conclusion of the review, please complete the attached checklist.

 Proposed Sponsor Information

 Program Type: